pooja-singh-appscan/appscan-bamboo-plugin/README.md

 - An account on the [HCL AppScan on Cloud](https://cloud.appscan.com/) service.
 Make a note of [API Key ID and Secret Key](https://help.hcltechsw.com/appscan/ASoC/appseccloud_generate_api_key_cm.html) of your HCL AppScan on Cloud account.
 This will be required later when configuring the scan task.
 - You'll also need to [create an application](https://help.hcltechsw.com/appscan/ASoC/ent_create_application.html) on the service.
 Make note of your application's numeric ID in the browser URL.
 This ID will be required later when configuring the scan task.
-- The plug-in has been tested to run on Bamboo server version: "version number" or later.
+- The plug-in has been tested to run on Bamboo server version: 6.8.0 or later.
 - To build the plug-in, you will need to install the [Atlassian plug-in SDK](https://developer.atlassian.com/docs/getting-started).
-The plugin uploaded to Bamboo marketplace has been built with SDK version: "SDK version"
+The plugin uploaded to Bamboo marketplace has been built with SDK version: 8.0.16

 # Building the Plug-in